Registration for DroneCamp 2023 coming soon!

 In the event that you experience any technical difficulties with the above software applications or datasets, we have scheduled “drop-in” Tech Support / Office Hours available for all DroneCamp participants at the following times:

-The Zoom link and information for all of the above Tech Support / Office Hours (for both this week and next) will be as follows:
+The Zoom link and information for all of the above Tech Support / Office Hours will be provided via email prior to the event:

-This is NOT the link for the main DroneCamp.
-Please refer to your confirmation email (coming June 23rd) for your individual links to join the main event.
+Note – The office hours Zoom link will be different from the main DroneCamp Zoom links.
+Please refer to your confirmation email for your individual links to join the main event.

 Virtual participants will have live access to all the classroom presentations during DroneCamp.